 House of Scorpio > Code of Conduct

-The Code of Conduct below states our intention and our standards.
-It should make it clear for new guests to understand how to behave at these events.
-We believe it to be the gold standard for playing well with others: read it often, and abide it always.
+The Code of Conduct below is our gold standard for playing well with others: read it often, and abide it always.
 A failure to adhere to this code can result in you getting turned away at the door, even if you have tickets, or being removed from the event, if the infraction is bad enough.
 Follow these simple do's and don'ts, and you'll fit right in:

 The Long Version: Do!